 Incapacitation: An incapacitated person is incapable of giving consent.
 Incapacitation means that a person lacks the ability to make informed, reasonable judgments about whether or not to engage in sexual activity.
 An incapacitated person lacks the ability to understand the who, what, when, where, why, and/or how of the sexual interaction.
 A person is not necessarily incapacitated merely as a result of consuming alcohol, drugs, medications, and/or other substances.
-The impact of alcohol, drugs, medications, and/or other substances varies from person to person.
+The impact of alcohol, drugs, medications, and/or other substances.
 Incapacitation is not synonymous with intoxication, impairment, blackout, and/or being drunk.